 Too Much Sun boasts a fine set design by Alex M. Calle, with lighting by Rose Malone; sound design by Christopher Moscatiello; costume design by Michael Mullen; graphic design by Kiff Scholl; with casting by Kendra Clark and Helen Geier.
 The production stage manager is Michelle Hanzelova.

-The West Coast premiere of Too Much Sun, produced by Andrew Carlberg and presented by Indie Chi Productions, is a visiting production running through April 21 at the Odyssey Theatre, 2055 S. Sepulveda Blvd. in Los Angeles.
+The West Coast premiere of Too Much Sun, produced by Andrew Carlberg and presented by Indie Chi Productions, is a visiting production and now extends through April 28 at the Odyssey Theatre, 2055 S. Sepulveda Blvd. in Los Angeles.